jjhuang4/fraud-detection/README.md

 To run the dashboard, type "streamlit run server.py" within the command terminal.

+Included within the dashboard are:
+- A tab where user can input parameters to train a model
+- A tab showing logs of past models for backtracking
+- A tab showing analysis of models and evaluations

 ## EDA

 - Features are unknown and dataset has high dimensionality (~30 explanatory variables)